RyanStan/ConiferOS/README.md

 which is in [kernel.c](src/kernel.c).

 ### Interupts
 The hardware emulated by QEMU provides two i8259 PIC devices.
-The following is a snippet of output from `info pic` of the QEMU monitor:
+The following is a snippet of output from `info qom-tree` of the QEMU monitor:
 ```
     /device[4] (isa-i8259)